 In addition to state sales tax, you also may need to collect local sales tax, depending on your local regulations.
 Visit your state and local government website to find out what the tax landscape for your area looks like.

-Physical vs. digital sales
+Physical vs. digital product sales

 Tax and business licensing laws do not always apply equally to digital and physical goods.
 Some states require sales tax collection on physical goods only, while others tax both physical and digital products.
 Check with your local taxing authority and accountant to determine if you need to collect sales tax from your buyers.